 The concurrent use of BYDUREON with insulin has not been studied and cannot be recommended.

 Based on postmarketing data, exenatide has been associated with acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis.
 BYDUREON has not been studied in patients with a history of pancreatitis.
 It is unknown whether patients with a history of pancreatitis are at increased risk for pancreatitis while using BYDUREON.
 Other antidiabetic therapies should be considered in patients with a history of pancreatitis [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].

 DOSAGE AND ADMINISTRATION

-BYDUREON (2 mg per dose) should be administered once every seven days (weekly).
+BYDUREON (2 mg per dose) should be administered once every 7 days (weekly).
 The dose can be administered at any time of day, with or without meals.

-If a dose is missed, it should be administered as soon as noticed, provided the next regularly scheduled dose is due at least three days later.
-Thereafter, patients can resume their usual dosing schedule of once every seven days (weekly).
+If a dose is missed, it should be administered as soon as noticed, provided the next regularly scheduled dose is due at least 3 days later.
+Thereafter, patients can resume their usual dosing schedule of once every 7 days (weekly).

-If a dose is missed and the next regularly scheduled dose is due one or two days later, the patient should not administer the missed dose and instead resume BYDUREON with the next regularly scheduled dose.
+If a dose is missed and the next regularly scheduled dose is due 1 or 2 days later, the patient should not administer the missed dose and instead resume BYDUREON with the next regularly scheduled dose.

 Changing Weekly Dosing Schedule